 Ready to satisfy your sweet tooth?
 Taiyaki will do just that.
 These cakes are shaped after tai, (Japanese red sea bream) a fish that symbolizes good luck and are filled with anko (sweet red bean paste), or custard.
 With our Taiyaki pan, and organic anko paste you can easily create this sweet afternoon snack at home!

 Other classic offerings include yakisoba (noodles made with worcestershire sauce), grilled corn and squid, cotton candy and kakigori (shaved ice).

 Matsuri and COVID19

-In the new reality ushered in by the coronavirus epidemic, this year many matsuri across Japan are being cancelled or postponed.
-That being said, the matsuri spirit is still alive and well, as organizers are now planning small-scale matsuri events to livestream, giving fans access to behind-the-scenes footage and ways to connect digitally.
-Making these matsuri treats at home will take your ‘socially distanced’ matsuri experience to the next level!
+In the new reality ushered in by the coronavirus epidemic, many matsuri across Japan were cancelled or postponed.
+That being said, the matsuri spirit was still alive and well, as organizers planned small-scale matsuri events to livestream, giving fans access to behind-the-scenes footage and ways to connect digitally.
+Making matsuri treats at home was also another way to take a ‘socially distanced’ matsuri experience to the next level!

-Edit: July, 2022.
-This year, after a two-year hiatus, the Gion Matsuri will take place in Kyoto and the whole city is excited!
+Edit: July, 2023.
+This year, after 3 years of COVID restrictions, the Gion Matsuri will take place in Kyoto at full level and the whole city is excited!
 Be sure to follow our Instagram account to get a peek into this year's celebrations!